-This is a medium-length book which explores a serious rift between two sisters and how it is finally healed.
+Not My Fault is a medium-length book which explores a serious rift between two sisters and how it is finally healed.

 Sisters Rose and Maya are not on speaking terms.
 Maya blames Rose for causing the accident which seriously injured one of her legs.
 Her physical prowess is now curtailed, in contrast to her sister’s position as a promising gymnast.
 A residential school trip, necessitating a week away from the family, is the arena in which their relationship will be mended or irrevocably broken.

 Cath Howe says that she has drawn on her own experience as the mother of three girls to ensure the authenticity of her story.
 As an only child myself and the parent of one daughter, I can’t claim such inside knowledge.
-But I would put this book in my class library because it seems plausible that young readers would recognise here some of the problems related to being a sibling and would respond positively to the idea of being able to find out who they can be in their relationships and in the wider world.
+But I would put this book in my class library because it seems plausible that young readers would recognise some of the problems and would respond positively to the idea of being able to find out who they can be in their relationships and the wider world.
 It’s a positive ending to a story which I think will give many readers a sense of reassurance and satisfaction – in the traditional way of children’s literature.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.